NattyXO/NattyXO/README.md

 ![github-header-image](https://user-images.githubusercontent.com/108541991/204140694-95e4c270-54ae-4dcc-bfd5-b16b2d54611e.png)

-- 🌱 My name is Natnael Bizuneh, I'm a Software engineering student at ALX School and Computer Science and Engineering student at Adama Science And Technology University.
+- 🌱 Hi there!
+I'm Natnael Bizuneh, a software engineering and computer science student with a passion for learning and improving my skills.
+I'm currently studying at ALX School and Adama Science and Technology University, where I've had the opportunity to learn about low-level and high-level programming, system engineering, devops, and web stack programming.
-- 🌱 I have been studying low-level programming, high-level programming, system engineering and devops, and web stack programming (Front-end & Back-end) using a methodology based on peer-learning and projects.
+- 🌱 I'm a fast learner and love tackling new challenges, and I'm always looking for ways to improve and grow as a developer.
-- ✨ I'm curious, adaptable, a fast learner and I love developing my skills.
+- 🌱 If you're interested in collaborating or just want to chat about programming, don't hesitate to reach out!
 - 📝 [Here is my Curriculum Vitae](/MY_CV.pdf)